Nitro963/Rhythm/README.md

 # Rhythm
 Rhythm is a Discord music bot written for Python 3.5+, using the discord.py library.
-It plays requested songs from YouTube into a Discord server (or multiple servers).
+It plays requested songs from YouTube into a Discord server (or multiple servers), also he can search for anime screenshots and provide information about it.

+(In progress)
 #### Commands
 There are many commands that can be used with the bot:
  1. play command will download, process,